ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="DP_BacktrackDP"></a>
 ### DP with Backtracking
-In certain situations we might need to solve a question with baktracking.
+In certain situations we might need to solve a question with backtracking.
 Backtracking enables us to explore all outcomes and choose the best later on when directly going for a particular outcome or greedy solution wont work.
-Also backtracking might be requried to check whether or not certain outcome in the grid has been traversed before.
+Also backtracking might be required to check whether or not certain outcome in the grid has been traversed before.

 Using recursion we might encounter the same problem again and again making the time complexity of backtracking solutions exponential.
 Hence at this point DP comes into place.